 Chris Bradford serves as president of the Mormon Transhumanist Association.

-Donald Braxton is a professor of religion at Juniata College in Huntingdon, Pa.
-He has planned a conference on and written about transhumanism.
+Donald Braxton is a professor of religion at Juniata College in Huntingdon, Pennsylvania.
+He has planned a conference on and written about transhumanism and can speak to issues related to religion and film.

 Lincoln Cannon helped found the Mormon Transhumanist Association and the Christian Transhumanist Association.
 He writes and speaks about the relationship between philosophy and technology.